janobourian/aws/aws_solution_architect_associate/02_ec2_complete.md

         * EBS Snapshot Archive
         * Recycle Bin for EBS Snapshots
         * Fast Snapshot Restore
+    * You can attach your EBS to other EBS

 * EBS Volume Types:
     * gp2/gp3, general purpose SSD